Walkerqmc/ITDDFT_for_QE/README.md

 A modification of the DFT program Quantum ESPRESSO that allows the user to propagate the wave function in imaginary time.
 For Ubuntu.

-This modification gives the option of changing SCF iterations to imaginary time steps, where the wave function is propagated in imaginary time instead of running c_bands, which solves the energy eigenvalue equation.
+This modification gives the user the option of changing SCF iterations to imaginary time steps.
+In this case the wave function is propagated in imaginary time instead of running c_bands (which is used to solve the energy eigenvalue equation).

 To setup:

-  -first install Quantum ESPRESSO v6.3 https://github.com/QEF/q-e/releases/tag/qe-6.3 or use an existing version
+  -first install Quantum ESPRESSO v6.6 https://github.com/QEF/q-e/releases/tag/qe-6.6 or use an existing version

-  -download the modified files in this repository and place input_parameters.f90 in the folder MODULES and the rest in the folder PW/src
+  -download the modified files in this repository then place the file input_parameters.f90 in the folder MODULES and the rest of the files in the folder PW/src

   -open a terminal in the main folder and type './configure'  then 'make all'